bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 | .00				    | Speed limit (50km/h)      					|

-The fourth sign was recognized correctly with a 100% confidence.
+The fourth sign was recognized correctly with 100% confidence.
+Top 5 contains objects inside the sign.
+Again, no surpises.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|